 - What camera settings are best for diamonds?

 - How do you take a picture of a diamond ring with an iPhone?

-What makes diamond precious?
-Is it really the hardest natural material on earth?
+What makes a diamond precious?
+Is it really the hardest natural material on Earth?
 Explore its remarkable qualities and learn some tips on how to photograph diamonds in this installment of the Gem Photography series.

 How Do Diamonds Form?